queenkjuul/spotify97/README.md

 ### Step 1 - Get Spotify app credentials

 [Follow the Spotify developer instructions to create an app](https://developer.spotify.com/documentation/web-api/tutorials/getting-started#create-an-app).
-You will need to copy the "Client ID" and "Client Secret" values into your `.env` file, see server setup instructions.
+You will need to copy the "Client ID" and "Client Secret" values into your Relay Server `.env` file, see [the server setup instructions](./server/).

 **IMPORTANT:** The `redirect_uri` setting is very important.
 It must match *exactly* the URL you will use to access the server.